You’re using Esri software and you find an issue. You want to let Esri know about this issue so we can fix it.

 Adding an authorized caller

-These instructions are written for someone with Administrator Assign Permissions permission for your organization – someone we call an “admin” for short.
-[If you don’t have that permission yourself, see the Troubleshooting section below.]
+These instructions are written for someone with Administrator permission for your organization – someone we call an “admin” for short.
+[If you don’t have that permission, see the Troubleshooting section below.]

-In this scenario, you are already connected to My Esri, and you already can view Support information, (as we saw above), and now you’re also an admin, so all you need to do is add yourself as a caller.
+In this scenario, you are already connected to My Esri, and you already have View technical support information permission, and you’re also an admin, so all you need to do is add yourself as a caller.

-From the Support Overview page, accessed from My Organizations / Support, click Authorized Callers.
+From My Organizations > Users, click Manage Authorized Callers.

 Now click Add Caller.

-In the Add Caller field, type in your name.
-The predictive search will offer the names of users connected to My Esri and users who are in our system who have used the phone to contact Esri Support Services.
+Select your name from the Select Contact dropdown list.
+This list offers the names of users connected to My Esri and users who are in our system who have used the phone to contact Esri Support Services.
 If we have a username for either type of contact, it will appear in brackets after the name.

 Supply a Call-in ID.
-Should you ever want to use the phone to contact Esri Support Services, this is a key that you will dial in when you call.
+This is any number of your choosing, between 4 and 8 digits inclusive.
+Should you ever want to use the phone to contact Esri Support Services, this is a key that you will dial in when you call us.
+Click Explain to learn more information about this number.
+If you are outside the US, you won't see this option.

 Select your Caller Level.
-The options listed here depend on that active support contract mentioned earlier, so you may see different choices here.
+The options listed here depend on your organization's active support contract, so you may see different choices here.
 Check all that apply.

-If you are at an organization outside the US, you may also have an option to provide the language you prefer to be contacted in.
+If you are at an organization outside the US, you will have an option to provide the language you prefer to be contacted in.

 When you’re ready, click Add Caller.

-Complete and submit the form with the Esri software issue you found at the beginning of this blog post, and someone from Esri Support will contact you soon after.
+Complete and submit the form with the Esri software issue you found, and someone from Esri Support will contact you soon after.

 Can’t see the Support sub tab under My Organizations?
 This means you lack the My Esri permissions to see this.
 You can Request Permissions using the form found from My Organizations > Overview.

 You’re the administrator, but the caller you want to add isn’t listed?
-No problem - simply enter their email address in the Add Caller field – you’ll be prompted to provide the caller’s contact info.
+No problem - simply select Add New Contact from the dropdown list, and supply the new caller’s contact info.
 When you submit the form, the caller-to-be will receive an invitation email from My Esri at the email address you provided.
-The email will contain a token which will allow the new caller to be connected to your organization in My Esri as an authorized caller.
+The email will contain a token that the new caller must use to connect to your organization in My Esri.
+Once they accept the token, they will be an authorized caller.

 [UPDATED 4/25/2019 to change the name of the permission formerly known as "Assign Permissions" to "Administrator".]